 Let's be clear: if you're parting with $1,500 for this phone, you're paying for the looks and the R&D work that has gone into that folding screen and not for cutting-edge components.

-If you were to pitch the new Motorola Razr against either the Samsung Galaxy Fold or the Huawei Mate X in a specs battle it would be absolutely obliterated, so we'll just list those specs below rather than humiliate the 2019 Motorola Razr in a side-by-side specs comparison.
+If you were to line up the new Motorola Razr against either the Samsung Galaxy Fold or the Huawei Mate X in a specs battle it would be soundly beaten, so we'll just list those specs below rather than pitch the 2019 Motorola Razr in a side-by-side comparison, because this is a phone that will sell on its looks and not its specs.

 Below are the key specs for the new Razr.